 I have given my word that I’ll write a sequel.
 So.
 Sequel.
-The new short story I’ll create solo and plan to publish on Wattpad before the new year.
 (I definitely want to expound upon who Nana Ana was as a person, her relationships with her grandson and the magical beings the existence of which she had previously chosen to keep secret, and that aforementioned regret.)

 Hopefully I’ll be able to at least come close to the bizarre originality of the first story and have it somehow all fit together sensibly (daunting; very daunting!) which will be a challenge without the benefit of all of your fantastic suggestions.

 If I need any help, I’ll let you guys know.

 Good luck to everyone tackling NaNoWriMo this year!